Change-You-Can-See-Value-You-Can-Feel/Change-You-Can-See-Value-You-Can-Feel.github.io/ReadMe.md

   </p>
   <p>We will:</p>
   <ul>
-    <li>✅ Expand study space capacity by optimizing existing areas and creating new ones.</li>
+    <li> Expand study space capacity by optimizing existing areas and creating new ones.</li>
-    <li>✅ Collaborate with the university to repurpose underused spaces.</li>
+    <li> Collaborate with the university to repurpose underused spaces.</li>
   </ul>
 </details>